mike-north/typescript-courses/packages/website/content/blog/intermediate-v2/07-mapped-types/index.md

 title: Mapped Types
 date: "2021-06-10T09:00:00.000Z"
 description: |
-  Mapped allow types to be defined in other types through a much more flexible version of an index signature.
-We'll study this type in detail, and demonstrate how it makes language features like indexed access types and conditional types even more powerful!
+  Mapped types are a powerful feature in TypeScript that allows you to create new types based on existing ones by transforming properties in a controlled manner.

 course: intermediate-v2
 order: 7
 ---

-Mapped allow types to be defined in other types through a much more flexible version of an index signature.
-We'll study this type in detail, and demonstrate how it makes language features like indexed access types and conditional types even more powerful!
+Mapped types are a powerful feature in TypeScript that allows you to create new types based on existing ones by transforming properties in a controlled manner.
+Think of this feature kind of like `array.map()`, but for types instead of values.

 ## The basics

-If you recall the concept of index signatures allow specification of some value type for an arbitrary key.
+Recall that index signatures allow specification of some value type for an arbitrary key.
 They're the foundation for dictionary types in TypeScript:

 ```ts twoslash
 type Fruit = {